-A: At Y Outdoors, we run all activities within a ratio of one instructor to 10 participants plus one chaperone (adult helper/senior student).
+A: At KOEC, we run all activities within a ratio of one instructor to 10 participants plus one chaperone (adult helper/senior student).
+During peak season, this often appears as two instructors to 20 participants and two chaperones.

-Q: Which activities can I use with my students during our free time?
+Q: What activities can I use with my students during our free time?

-A: We have a waterslide, multiple grassy areas for games and sports, a volleyball net, a playground, an obstical course, a walk to Raukawa Falls and a swimming hole in the Mangawhero river.
+A: We have a mud slide, multiple grassy areas for games and sports, a volleyball net, a gymnasium, and multiple indoor spaces that can be used during your free time.
 The Teacher Gear List in your Google School Folder will include items to bring to use in this time.